 Aussie Sports - Lawn Bowls

-"Almost half a million Australians roll up to play Lawn Bowls regulary"
+"Almost half a million Australians turn up to play Lawn Bowls regulary"

 Did you know that people have been rolling up their balls since the 14th Century

-Investigations show that interest in lawns bowls is growing at a rapid rate.
+Reports indicate that interest in lawns bowls is growing at a rapid rate.
 Once thought of as a sport for the elderly or something you should take up when you retire.
-IT"S NOT SO!
+Not So!
 People of all ages are playing and not only in Australia.

 Some of the rules have changed over the years, but the fundamentals are still the same.